-The first time I went to Calabria, I explored the Jasmine Coast, the Viola Coast and Coast of the Gods.
+The first time I went to Calabria, I took a tour around the Jasmine Coast, the Viola Coast and Coast of the Gods.
 I fell in love with Calabria.
-This time I wanted to go along the Cedro Coast, famous for its citron lemons.
+This time I wanted to tour the Cedro Coast, famous for its citron lemons.
 Another spectacular coastline with superb beaches, views, history and natural beauty.
-I had heard so much about this beautiful coast and wanted to visit the main towns, which I have listed for you to visit, should you ever get here.
+I had heard so much about this beautiful coast and wanted to visit the main towns, which I have listed for you to visit on this tour, should you ever get here.
 I fell in love with Calabria even more, after having visited this coastline.

 I started from Lamezia close to the airport stopping off first at Gizzeria Lido (11 km from Lamezia) to see the kite surfers gliding over the waves.
 Gizzeria Lido is a perfect place for kite surfers as there is plenty of wind.
 I stopped off at Falerna (35 km from Lamezia) for a coffee and a walk along a beautiful beach.

 I could not resist but go for a swim.
-The journey from Lamezia to Amantea usually takes 40 minutes (40 km) I took longer as I wanted to see Falerna and Gizzeria lido on the way.
-I was also driving slow as I was admiring the coastline.
+The journey from Lamezia to Amantea usually takes 40 minutes (40 km) It took longer as I wanted to see Falerna and Gizzeria lido on the way.
+I was also driving slow so I could admire the coastline.

 I finally arrived at Amantea where I stayed one night in the Mediterraneo Palace hotel.
 It was excellent accommodation with a delicious breakfast and a swimming pool.
 It is a modern hotel with a glass interior.
 Amantea is made up of two parts; a modern seafront and a medieval historic centre with a beautiful castle and convent, now a luxury hotel, high up in the hills.